 If Origin PCs are hot rods with racing stripes, the Tiki is a slick sports coupe with tinted windows and growling engine.
 Our review system combined an Intel Core i7 8700K with a GTX 1080 Ti graphics card and 32GB of RAM.
 More than enough to handle any game for the foreseeable future, although you can order one with an Nvidia RTX 2080 or 2080 Ti if you want the absolute latest and greatest.

 Thanks to revamped cooling and internal layout too, this Tiki is much quieter than its predecessors, and given how small it is, you could tuck this thing under your desk to muffle what fan noise there is.

-Our full Falcon Northwest Tiki review
+Read our full Falcon Northwest Tiki review